lee2sman/everyday/README.md

 reviving my self-playing starter p5.roguelike in some tests
 117
 one-dimensional version of roguelike, sketch 81
-118 - 120
+118 - 123
-various frank stella-ish viz tests  light and surupy
+various frank stella-ish viz tests. light and surupy. then dark and heavy. remangling past imagery. etc.
-121
-variation on above with drawings i did in nopaint